janericlenssen/deepracin/README.md

 <li>Runs on Linux, Windows (and MacOS systems, not tested)
 <li>Nvidia, AMD, Intel and mobile GPUs: Mali (OpenCL 1.1 required)
 </ul>
 <b>Note:</b> This library is under development and in alpha status.
 While the library should run on all OS and GPUs that support OpenCL 1.1, it is not tested on most configurations.
+Also, there is no full documentation yet.

 If you have questions, feedback, suggestions or if you want to contribute, feel free to contact me!